matthewlfabian/Bacterial-genome-assembly_Illumina-reads/README.md

-# Streptomyces Phylogenetics - Common Scab
+# Bacterial genome assembly from Illumina reads

-A Snakemake workflow for genome assembly, phylogenetic analysis, & gene presence/absence for Streptomyces species associated with common scab disease in potato.
+A Snakemake workflow for assembly, including FASTQ quality assessment and trimming, for bacterial genomes.

 # Overview